krevis/MIDIApps/README.md

 ## How to build ##

-1. Install the Mac OS X 10.4 SDK, if you don't already have it in /Developer/SDKs.

-   The 10.4 SDK is an optional part of the Xcode install.
-To install it, just re-run the Xcode installer and check the box for the 10.4 SDK.

-2. Open Applications/MIDIMonitor/MIDIMonitor.xcodeproj or Applications/SysExLibrarian/SysExLibrarian.xcodeproj with Xcode.
+1. Open MIDIApps.xcworkspace with Xcode 4.
+2. In the "Scheme" popup menu in the toolbar, select either MIDI Monitor or SysEx Librarian.
 3. Build and run!

-The projects enclosed are for Xcode 3.2 and later.
+The projects enclosed should also work in Xcode 3.2.x.
 (You may be able to use the projects in earlier versions of Xcode, but no guarantees.)

 For final builds: The shell scripts in Scripts/BuildMIDIMonitor and Scripts/BuildSysExLibrarian build the apps and package them in disk images.
 If you just run the script, you should end up with a MIDIMonitorBuild or SysExLibrarianBuild directory in your home directory, with an "InstalledProducts" directory inside containing the built application.
+Pass the flag "-image" to the script to make it create a disk image too.

 ## What's inside ##